Andreas-Svensson/statistics/project/report.md

 ## In-Sample Prediction

 Since the correlation was proven significant for Iris petals, it can be used for prediction.
 In this case using OLS for a linear regression model, training based on points in the dataset, and using it to perform in-sample prediction.
 In-sample meaning y-value predictions based on x-values that are within the span of this dataset.
-Values outside the dataset could also be predicted, but the accuracy of the model would be lower, especially for points that are far outside the span.
+Values outside the dataset could also be predicted, but the accuracy of the model would be lower, especially for points that are far outside the span, as there is not way to confidently tell that the trends observed in the data hold true outside of it as well.

-Below, 30 randomly generated x-values for petals between the dataset's min and max width values are drawn on top of the regression plot for petals from earlier.
-The model predicts y-values (length) of each input x-value (width) and they all fall, as expected, on the regression line.
+Below, 30 randomly generated x-values (width) for petals between the dataset's min and max width values are drawn on top of the regression plot for petals from earlier.
+The model predicts y-values (length) of each input x-value and they all fall, as expected, on the regression line.

 ![](assets/in_sample_prediction.png)